fatedier/frp/README.md

 HTTP requests with URL prefix `/news` or `/about` will be forwarded to **web02** and other requests to **web01**.

-### TCP HTTP Tunnel
+### TCP Multiplexing

 frp supports receiving TCP sockets directed to different proxies on a single port on frps, similar to `vhost_http_port` and `vhost_https_port`.

+The only supported TCP multiplexing method available at the moment is `httpconnect` - HTTP CONNECT tunnel.

-When setting `tcp_http_tunnel_port` to anything other than 0 in frps under `[common]`, frps will listen on this port for HTTP CONNECT requests.
+When setting `tcpmux_httpconnect_port` to anything other than 0 in frps under `[common]`, frps will listen on this port for HTTP CONNECT requests.

 The host of the HTTP CONNECT request will be used to match the proxy in frps.
-Proxy hosts can be configured in frpc by configuring `custom_domain` and / or `subdomain` under `[tcphttptunnel]` proxies.
+Proxy hosts can be configured in frpc by configuring `custom_domain` and / or `subdomain` under `type = tcpmux` proxies, when `multiplexer = httpconnect`.

 For example: